Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Shopify vs GoDaddy: a case study

-I’ve built demo websites with both Shopify and GoDaddy and put the duo to good use to suss out the better option.
-Shopify has a steeper learning curve but it offers more eCommerce-specialized features.
-Whereas GoDaddy is easier to use but its simplicity limits design customizations.
+I’ve built demo websites with both Shopify and GoDaddy and used them to determine the better option.
+Based on my hands-on experience, Shopify has a steeper learning curve but offers more eCommerce features, making it one of the best eCommerce web builders.
+GoDaddy, on the other hand, is easier to use, but its simplicity limits design customization.

 This is how it went down.